Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 4. Add the desired toolset following the instructions below
     - [MRTK](/Docs/mrtk_extension.md); supports HoloLens 2, Oculus Quest 2 and iOS clients
     - [XR Interaction Toolkit](/Docs/xr_interaction_toolkit.md); supports Oculus Quest 2 client
+5. ISAR SDK now offers support for the H.265 video codec.
+To take advantage of the enhanced video rendering capabilities offered by H.265, users may need to install additional software.
+    - The extension can be downloaded from the Microsoft Store [here](https://apps.microsoft.com/store/detail/hevc-video-extensions/9NMZLZ57R3T7?hl=en-us&gl=us) for a one time charge of € 0,99 cents.

 ### Project Configuration

 1. Navigate to `Edit -> Project Settings -> XR Plug-in Management`